 But before you launch, be sure to research the necessary permits and licences required for the line of transport you choose.
 The last thing you want is to face massives fines just as business starts booming.

 The job didn’t even exist 20 years ago, but now, thanks to new technologies and the sharp increase in remote work during the pandemic, the virtual assistant industry is booming.
 After years of strong growth, the market is expected to be worth more than $4 billion by 2025.
-That means now is a fantastic time to start your own virtual assistant business.
+That means now is a fantastic time to start your own virtual assistant business, even part-time.

 To be clear, we’re talking about a human, not a digital or AI-powered, assistant, who provides administrative, technical, and creative services to clients remotely, via the internet.
 If you have a strong business skillset, you can get started with a minimal investment and run the company out of your own home while serving clients anywhere in the world.
 You could also add more skills over time, increasing your revenue streams and the rates you’re able to charge.